aalavicena/Elephant-Attacks-Asia/README.md

-# Drivers and Outlook of Elephant-caused Human Casualties in Tropical Asia
+# Mapping elephant-caused human-casualty risks in Tropical Asia, 2015-2050
-This repository contains codes required to replicate Avicena et al.'s "Drivers and Outlook of Elephant-caused Human Casualties in Tropical Asia".
+Supplementary repository to the paper.
+In Progress.